ProvableHQ/sdk/sdk/README.md

 ### 3.1 Aleo Credits

-The official token of operation of the Aleo Network are Aleo credits.
+The official token of operation of the Aleo Network is Aleo credits.
 Aleo credits are used to pay all fees for program execution on the Aleo network.

 Aleo credits are defined in the [credits.aleo](https://www.aleo.network/programs/credits.aleo) program.
 This program is